-You’re probably familiar with the term SEO, but what does it actually mean?
+You’re probably familiar with SEO, but what does it mean?

-SEO is exactly what it says on the tin; it is the practice of ensuring that your website is optimised to appear as high as possible in the search results to get in front of your target customer.
+SEO is exactly what it says on the tin; it is ensuring that your website is optimized to appear as high as possible in the search results to get in front of your target customer.
 No one reads past the first page of Google anymore.
 Therefore, it’s crucial that you actively engage in SEO to get your business ranking in the top 10 positions for keywords that your ideal customer is searching to find you.

-Because of the sheer size of the online market — especially now, with so many businesses pivoting and making a mass exodus to e-commerce — SEO is absolutely essential to your marketing strategy.
-Basically, if you want to rise above your competitors and be seen amongst all the noise, you need to take SEO seriously.
+Because of the sheer size of the online market — especially now, with so many businesses pivoting and making a mass exodus to e-commerce — SEO is essential to your marketing strategy.
+You must take SEO seriously to rise above your competitors and be seen amongst all the noise.

 Just having a website is not good enough in today’s digital landscape.
-It’s all about how you get that website in front of the right audience that will want to engage in your services.
+It’s all about getting that website in front of the right audience that wants to engage in your services.

-If done properly, a website that generates leads day after day, month after month, is one of the most valuable assets a business can have.
+If done correctly, a website that generates leads day after day, month after month, is one of the most valuable assets a business can have.